-Group Non-Financial Risk translates the Group operational risk stress impact into DB operational risk factors for EC and Regulatory Capital ("RC") respectively.
-The stressed operational risk factors for EC and RC are calculated on a quarterly basis by translating the macro economic assumptions of the Global Downturn scenario into expert based 'workable' operational risk assumptions and applied on a legal entity level.
+Group Non-Financial Risk translates the Group operational risk stress impact into the Bank operational risk factors for EC and Regulatory Capital ("RC") respectively.
+The stressed operational risk factors for EC and RC are calculated at least on a quarterly basis by stressed loss projections and their impact to EC / RC metrics.
+This approach translates defined stress scenarios into stress impact on legal entity level.